pelagios/recogito2/README.md

 ## Database Configuration

 If you stick with the default settings, Recogito will automatically create an SQLite database and an embedded ElasticSearch index, so there's nothing you need to do.
-However, for prodcution use we recommend a PostgreSQL DB and a separate ElasticSearch installation.
+However, for production use we recommend a PostgreSQL DB and a separate ElasticSearch installation.

 ## Running in production